 In corporate American culture, being on time is essential.
 Being on time is really being 10 minutes early.
 If you are called in for an interview, make sure you are 10 minutes early; don’t slide in the door right on the dot.
 You will be perceived as late.

 How can you make sure you are usually on time?
 One, take an inventory of how long you need to get ready in the morning.
-Do you usually workout?
+Do you usually work out?
 Shower?
 Pack your lunch?
 Try running through your schedule on a day that you don’t have to be on time, a weekend for example, and note how long each task takes you.
 This will give you a good idea of how much time you need in the morning.
 How about your drive?
 Parking?
 Walking from the parking lot to the building?
-Do you “need”* to grab a coffee before you get to work?
-(I know that “need” is a strong word but I am right there with you.
-First, coffee.)
+Do you ** “need”** to grab a coffee before you get to work? (**I know that “need” is a strong word but when it comes to coffee, I am right there with you.)
 How long does that take?

 2. Work Ethic